What is the name of the form of government? Form of government

 Monarch.
 UAE, Oman, Qatar.

-The monarch under the authorities of the representatives of individual estates.
-Poland during the Commonwealth.
+Monarch with government bodies made up of representatives of individual classes.
+Poland during the Polish-Lithuanian Commonwealth.

 • A constitutional monarchy.